Annual Report Vs Tax Filing 2025 What Every Small Business Must Know to Avoid Penalties

 FAQs About Annual Report vs Tax Filing

-No. They are two distinct filings with different purposes.
+No. The two filings serve distinct purposes.

 2. Do I need to file both even if I didn’t earn revenue?